Innei/Typecho-Theme-Paul/README.md

 diary page is the most important page in this theme.
 It is the core.
 So you must be create it necessary and correctly.

-diary page: you should create independent page, select the `日记页面` template, slug must to fill `note`, and you can write any content you like, because it will ingore you content which you worte.
+diary page: you should create independent page, select the `日记页面` template, and you can write any content you like, because it will ingore you content which you worte.
 How many diary will display according to your setting in the theme config.
 But, because of the limit of the typecho, other articles also can access by enter the permanent link.

 ## Other Page [Option]

-works page: you should create independent page, select the `作品页面` template, slug must to fill `project`, and the content format should write like following.
+works page: you should create independent page, select the `作品页面` template, and the content format should write like following.

 ```json5
 [{